Notice

 • Non-medical facilities: Facilities such as beauty salons and tattoo parlors that use reusable instruments can also adhere to the standard to maintain high hygiene standards.

-AS 5369:2023 is a vital standard that provides a comprehensive framework for the reprocessing of reusable medical devices.
+AS 5369:2023 is a vital standard that provides a framework for the reprocessing of reusable medical devices and other devices.
 By following this standard, facilities can help ensure patient safety, regulatory compliance, and operational efficiency.

 Its implementation is important for maintaining high-quality healthcare services and protecting public health in various settings.
 The guidance and flowchart provided in the standard are helpful tools for navigating the complex process of Product Family assignment, so that every device can be processed safely and effectively.